Tobacco use in South Africa: Vaping (e-cigarettes)

+Health effects

-As more significant studies are published on smoking and second handing inhalation of smoke, the South African public has become more educated on the dangers of smoking.
+As more significant studies are published on smoking and second hand inhalation of smoke, the South African public has become more educated on the dangers of smoking.
 This has led to the overall decline in number of smokers and thus number of related deaths.
 Currently, approximately 50,000 South Africans die per year due to the effects smoking such as an increased risk for lung cancer and cardiovascular disease.

-In 2000 approximately 34,108 males and 10,306 females died due to the various consequences of smoking.
+In 2000, approximately 34,108 males and 10,306 females died due to the various consequences of smoking.
 According to the latest South African National Health and Nutrition Examination Survey in 2012 only about 16.4% of South Africans smoked which is a substantial drop from 32% in 1993.

 This decrease is attributed to legislation which led to restrictions in advertisement, and an increase tobacco prices.
-However, a Youth Risk Behavior Survey found that 21% of students in grades 8-11 smoke.
+However, a Youth Risk Behavior Survey found that 21% of students in grades 8 through 11 smoke.
 This shows little to no change between 2002 and 2008.

+Public perception

+There is a high level of awareness regarding the negative health effects of smoking amongst the general population of South Africa, and this awareness is consistent across various demographic factors, such as age, gender, residence, level of education, and current smoking status.

+Smoking cessation

+As of a 2021 survey, 48.1% of those who formerly smoked daily had quit 10 or more years ago.
+11.7% had quit within the 12 months preceding the survey.
+65.7% of those who used tobacco in 2021 were hoping to quit.
+Among adults who smoked tobacco, and those who had been abstinent for less than 12 months, 40.5% had made at least one attempt to quit smoking (40.7% of men and 39.7% of women).